aws/sagemaker-python-sdk/doc/using_mxnet.rst

                                              'learning-rate': 0.1})
     mxnet_estimator.fit('s3://my_bucket/my_training_data/')

-For more information about the sagemaker.mxnet.MXNet estimator, see `sagemaker.mxnet.MXNet Class`_.
+For more information about the sagemaker.mxnet.MXNet estimator, see `SageMaker MXNet Classes`_.

 Distributed training